How to request and receive creative designs for your blog.

 - post shares - the ones with graphics get 50% more shares.

-- readability and structure - graphics are a great way to give better structure to your posts by dividing the content into different sections.
+- readability and structure - graphics are a great way to give a better structure to your posts by dividing the content into different sections.

 - brand awareness - following your own graphic templates for your blog posts makes your brand recognizable and consistent.